kishore7403/KubeFlow/README.md

 ![image](https://github.com/kishore7403/KubeFlow/assets/48860055/86036277-314a-415b-9b80-0b46a206766d)

-This project demonstrates the creation of a cloud-native application on Google Cloud Platform (GCP) using containerization, CI/CD pipelines, and Google Kubernetes Engine (GKE).
+This project demonstrates the creation of a cloud-native application on the Google Cloud Platform (GCP) using containerization, CI/CD pipelines, and Google Kubernetes Engine (GKE).
 The application consists of two microservices that interact with each other, providing file storage and product calculation capabilities.

 ## Table of Contents
 - [Project Overview](#project-overview)